buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_3/Lesson_4_Call_Deployed_Contract.md

 Customize your site a little to show the total number of waves.
 Maybe show a loading bar while the wave is being mined, whatever you want.
 Do something a little different!

-Once you feel like you're ready, share the link to your website with us in #course-chat so we can connect our wallets and wave at you :).
+Once you feel like you're ready, share the link to your website with us in #progress so we can connect our wallets and wave at you :).

 🎁 Wrap Up
 --------------------